pymoso/PyMOSO/README.md

 Options:
   --budget=B                Simulation budget [default: 50000]
-  --x0                      Specify a feasible point as spaced integers.
   --isp=T                   Number of independent sample paths of the algorithm to solve. [default: 1] --name=N                  A name to assign to the output. [default: testrun] --seed                    Specify a seed by entering 6 spaced integers > 0.